Allicolyer/personal-website/_posts/2018-12-01-curiosity-machine.markdown

 {: .design-challenge}

 ### Genetics
-In the fall of 2015, I worked with Elliot Meyerowitz, a scientist at California Institute of Technology, and the Iridescent video team to develop two videos and a hands-on building project that teaches children about plant genetics.
-I developed the design for the project, several different prototypes, and two videos that all work together to deliver the concepts to a young audience.
+In the fall of 2015, I worked with Elliot Meyerowitz, a scientist at the California Institute of Technology, to develop two videos and a hands-on building project that teaches children about plant genetics.
+The project and two videos that work together to deliver technical concepts to a young audience.

 | Design a Set of Mechanical Genes
 |:-------------------:|